Symmetries and Higher-Form Connections in Derived Differential Geometry: Introduction

 \item An $\infty$-category is a simplicial set satisfying the inner horn-lifting conditions (see e.g.~\cite{Cisinski:HCats_HoAlg,Lurie:HTT}).
 If $\scC$ is an $\infty$-category and $c, d \in \scC$, we write $\scC(c, d)$ for the $\infty$-categorical mapping space in $\scC$.
 For an ordinary category $\scM$ with objects $x, y \in \scM$, we write $\scM(x, y)$ for the set of morphisms $x \longrightarrow y$ in $\scM$.

-\item A model category is a category with three specified classes of morphisms --- fibrations, cofibrations and weak equivalences --- which satisfy axioms reminiscent of surjections, injections and weak homotopy equivalences of topological spaces.
+\item A model category is a category with three specified classes of morphisms --- fibrations, cofibrations and weak equivalences --- which satisfy axioms reminiscent of Serre fibrations, relative cell complexes and weak homotopy equivalences of topological spaces.
 If $\scM$ is a model category, an object $x\in\scM$ is called fibrant if the unique map from $x$ to the terminal object is a fibration and cofibrant if the unique map from the initial object to $x$ is a cofibration.
 For any object $x\in\scM$, there is a cofibrant object $Q(x)$ and an acyclic fibration $Q(x)\longrightarrow x$ (a weak equivalence), called a cofibrant resolution of $x$.
 There is dual notion called fibrant resolution.

 \item If $\scM$ is a model category and $x,y\in\scM$, we write $\Map_\scM(x, y)$ for the model categorical mapping space.
 We sometimes write $\scM^\infty = \scM[W^{-1}] = \Ho\scM$ for its $\infty$-categorical localisation at the weak equivalences.
 Then there is an equivalence of spaces $\scM^\infty(x,y) \simeq \Map_\scM(x,y)$, for each $x, y \in \scM$.